-- The Ombudsman has also expressed concern about heavy handed action by councils.
-A 13.5 2008 complaint concerned a local authority that was in dispute with a disabled child's family over the use of a hoist.
-Although it was accepted that the family were devoted to their son, the authority made an adult protection referral - asserting that their failure to use the hoist was putting him at risk.
-The Ombudsman (at para 37) held that it 'beggars belief that the referral was made at all'.
-A similar finding was made in relation to a 2009 complaint which concerned a mother who (because of a service failure by the council) had no option but to hose her sons down in the back garden to keep them clean.
-Instead of providing adequate bathing facilities, she was warned by the council that this was 'abusive' - something that the Ombudsman considered to be of 'breathtaking insensitivity' by a council that (in her opinion) exhibited an 'institutionalised indifference' not only to the disabled children's needs and the mother's plight but also to the Council's duties and responsibilities. - R (Hughes) v Liverpool City Council $(2005)^{280}$ is an example of the obligation on public bodies to take action to protect individuals and their families from harm and indignity.
-In 13.6 this case, as noted at para 4.77 above, but for the extraordinary efforts made by a disabled person's carer (a burden the judge considered to be 'intolerable') the court would have found an article 8 violation of the young man's rights.
-The relevance of the positive obligations on local authorities and health bodies to carers, under the European Convention on Human Rights, has been flagged up by the English policy guidance, Prioritising need in the context of Putting People First' (2010) (para 100) which makes (amongst other things) specific mention of the Liverpool case in this context. - In R (A & B, X & Y) v.
-East Sussex County Council $(2003)^{282}$ the court stressed that disabled peoples' rights under the ECHR had to be balanced against the corresponding 13.7 rights of their carers (paid or unpaid).
-Accordingly in R (Bernard) v Enfield LBC the court found a violation of article 8 through the delay in the provision of accessible toileting for a disabled woman (as it 'would have restored her dignity as a human being') and it additionally found a violation of the article 8 (respect for family life) rights of her husband and children - as the failure of the council to take urgent action:
+- 13.07 R (Hughes) v Liverpool City Council (2005)317 is an example of the obligation on public bodies to take action to protect individuals and their families from harm and indignity.
+In this case, as noted at para 4.90 above, but for the extraordinary efforts made by a disabled person's carer (a burden the judge considered to be 'intolerable') the court would have found an article 8 violation of the young man's rights.
+The relevance of the positive obligations on local authorities and health bodies, under the European Convention on Human Rights, to carers has been flagged up by the English policy guidance, 'Prioritising need in the context of Putting People First' (2010)318 (para 100) which makes (amongst other things) specific mention of the Liverpool case in this context - 13.08 In R (A & B, X & Y) v.
+East Sussex County Council $(2003)^{319}$ the court stressed that disabled peoples' rights under the ECHR had to be balanced against the corresponding rights of their carers (paid or unpaid).
+Accordingly in R (Bernard) v Enfield LBC320 the court found a violation of article 8 through the delay in the provision of accessible toileting for a disabled woman (as it 'would have restored her dignity as a human being) and it additionally found a violation of the article 8 (respect for family life) rights of her husband and children as the failure of the council to take urgent action:

-condemned the claimants to living conditions which made it virtually impossible for them to have any meaningful private or family life for the purposes of Article 8.
+condemned the claimants to living conditions which made it virtually impossible for them to have any meaningful private or family life for the purposes of Article 8

-The article 8 rights of carers can also be engaged in cases where their immigration status 13.8 is in dispute.
-In Miao v Home Department (2006) for instance the Court of Appeal held that to deport a carer would interfere with the human rights of the person for whom he cared as well as the carer's.
-This guestion is further considered at para 12.11 above.
+13.09 The article 8 rights of carers can also be engaged in cases where their immigration status is in dispute.
+In Miao v Home Department (2006)321 for instance the Court of Appeal held that to deport a carer would interfere with the human rights of the person for whom he cared as well as the carer's.
+This question is further considered at para 12.11 above.